Abertillery: Industry

 There are several small and medium-sized business parks in the area offering a range of business premises.
-In 2014 the largest employer was Tyleri Valley Foods.
+In 2014 the largest employer was Tyleri Valley Foods, which closed in 2023.
 Many local people commute outside the area to work.

 Sport, leisure and tourism

 Abertillery Town cricket club and Abertillery Blaenau Gwent RFC formed in the 1880s.
 Both have their playing headquarters at "the Park" one of the most picturesque sporting complexes in the UK.

 The town supports two local Saturday football teams: Abertillery Bluebirds and Abertillery Excelsiors.
 There are numerous other sports activities running on an organized basis such as bowls, badminton, squash etc.

 The surrounding landscape provides hill walking opportunities and walker led groups are thriving in the area.
 One example is Ebbw Fach Trekkers walking group.

 The local museum has displays showing what life was like in the area in its heyday.
 It also has its own "valleys" Italian café complete with original furnishings.

 The Metropole theatre holds musical and drama events – from Blues to amateur dramatics and dance.

-The 20 m Guardian memorial is a destination for visitors to South Wales and amateur photographers in particular as evidenced by trip advisor.
+The 20 m Guardian memorial is a destination for visitors to South Wales and amateur photographers.
 The visitor centre Tŷ Ebbw Fach stands nearby and provides cafe and visitor "mining valley" experience facilities.